Skip to content

 My mind wandered back to just a few weeks ago when Albert had asked me, “Do you even like me?”

 The truth was, I couldn’t stand him.
 I didn’t respect him, didn’t trust him, didn’t even like being in the same room as him.
-I was only with him for the sake of the kids.
-In a few years, we would have been married for twenty-five years.
-And I figured, if I had made it that far, I might as well ride it out to the end.
+But we had almost twenty-five years together, and I figured if I’d made it that far, I might as well ride it out to the end.

 That was the lie I told myself.
 That if we stuck it out, maybe something would change.
-Maybe we’d rediscover what we once thought we had.
-Perhaps we’d fall madly in love again.
-Maybe he’d get control of his emotions, stop being angry at everything and everyone.
-Maybe he’d start showing me he loved me with little gestures of kindness—a note, or flowers.
-Maybe he’d stop telling me I’m fat or that he hates me.
-Criticizing the way I dressed or styled my hair.
+Maybe he’d stop being angry at everything.
+Maybe he’d leave me a note, bring me flowers.
+Stop telling me I’m fat or that he hates me.

 Maybe.
 But deep down, I knew better.

-One day, during a cleaning job, Albert looked at me while I was polishing the dining room table and asked, “Do you even want to be with me anymore?”
+A month or so later, we were cleaning a client’s house.
+I was polishing their glass dining room table when Albert looked at me and asked, “Do you even want to be with me anymore?”

-I saw the panic in his eyes as his face grimaced and he made the whimpering sound of a two-year-old.
+I saw the panic in his eyes as his face grimaced and he whimpered like a child.

-But I tried.
+Two weeks later, I decided to stick it out.
+Because I had six kids still at home.
+Six mouths to feed, six futures that depended on me not falling apart.
+So I tried.
 I tried to be the best version of myself.
 A better wife.
 A better mother.
 I smiled more.
-I was nicer to him, more understanding and complimentary of him.
+I was nicer to him, more understanding, and more complimentary.
 I even bought new lingerie.

 But when you know you deserve better, something changes.
 You stop settling.
-You stop hoping that toxic patterns will magically heal.
+You stop hoping that toxic patterns will heal on their own.

-And you start looking—not for another man, but for another life.
-A better one.
+And you start looking, not for another man, but for a better life.